 Work done in Chicago to protect this population.

 Lack of income due to job loss, stay at home orders, and “panic buying” have made it difficult for many Americans to find and purchase needed food.
 Food insecurity has the potential to rise by over 10 million individuals in the coming months, similar to levels seen during the Great Recession.
 Record numbers of families are relying on food banks and other emergency food resources at the same time that these organizations are seeing fewer donations from the hospitality industry.
 Food insecurity and social isolation are compounded within communities at the highest risk for COVID-related complications, as food deserts overlap with areas of high unemployment and rates of comorbid conditions.
-Similar to food insecurity, the risk for housing insecurity is increased with loss of income from unemployment.
-While eviction bans have been implemented around the country, loopholes mean that many individuals still lose their housing.
+As food insecurity worsens with job losses and economic downturns associated with COVID, it also acts as a risk factor for many of the comorbid conditions associated with increased COVID disease severity, including heart disease and diabetes (see figure).
+One study found that a third of individuals who lost their jobs during the pandemic reported eating less due to inability to pay for food.
+Temporary measures to aid low-income families and increase SNAP (formerly known as food stamps) benefits have not been extended, which experts argue could lead to long term health effects of hunger for children and adults.
+COVID and food insecurity represent a complex interplay of cause and effect, and illustrate one of the many ways social conditions become experienced as health conditions.

 Early in the pandemic, schools closed their facilities and switched to virtual learning to avoid transmission of disease.
 Prior to the pandemic, there were clear disparities in the quality of education in lower income districts nationwide.
 The closure of in-person school has only furthered these disparities, as students have begun engaging in virtual learning.
 The etiologies of these disparities have been studied and described well.
 Schools in poorly resourced settings have less access to technology, making the transition to virtual learning more difficult.
 In addition, these schools are having to invest more in training their teachers on the inclusion of technology in the classroom, as this type of professional development was not previously made available.
 For a number of reasons, including disparate access to technology, rates of virtual drop out are high in cities, as one study in Boston showed.
-Moreover, schools in lower resourced districts serve higher percentages of kids with food insecurity.
-These children depended on their school for 1-2 meals everyday.
-Their schools very quickly set up methods to deliver food to students in the midst of the pandemic.
+For many children, schools serve as an important access point for a variety of services, including physical and behavioral health, nutrition, and developmental services.
+With physical access to schools cut off, many children are experiencing new barriers to these essential services.
+Schools where children depend on their school for 1-2 meals everyday quickly set up methods to deliver food to students in the midst of the pandemic.
 This meant, however, that these already low resourced institutions had even fewer funds to devote to education.

 Students who live in well-resourced districts are also likely to benefit from several factors in their home that improve their education.
 They are more likely to have more books at home, which they can use to supplement their education.
 They also are more likely to have parents at home who attended higher education themselves and have developed the skills necessary to teach their kids.